Thephelpster/CI_PP4_TF/README.md

 4. Create a superuser with your own credentials:
 `python3 manage.py migrate`

-5. Run the Django sever:
+5. Run the Django server:
 `python manage.py runserver`
 The address of the server will appear in the terminal window.
 Add /admin to the address to access the Django admin panel using your superuser credentials.